dart-lang/dartlang_project_templates/README.md

 `pubspec.yaml`:
 - update the name, description, and repository fields

+`.github/workflows/dart.yaml`
+- confirm that the GitHub actions config file points to the correct main branch for your repo (either `main` or `master`)

 `README.md`:
 - scrub the file of general template content (including this section)